-Registration for Project ECHO Autism is currently open for primary care providers (Fall 2021) and mental health providers (Spring 2022) in North Carolina who have individuals with an autism spectrum disorder of any age on their caseload and who would like to develop their expertise in working with this population.
+Registration for Project ECHO Mental Health is currently open for mental health providers (September 2022) in North Carolina who have individuals with an autism spectrum disorder of any age on their caseload and who would like to develop their expertise in working with this population.
 Your commitment to participation would include 90-minute teleconsultation events held two times monthly.
-Learn More

 TEACCH School Transition to Employment and Postsecondary Education (T-STEP) is an intervention developed to support the transition to employment and post-secondary education for 16-21-year-olds with Autism Spectrum Disorder who will or have received the Future-Ready Core high school diploma.
 Participation includes skill instruction, group practice, video modeling, and role-plays.
-Apply Now for Fall 2021!
+Available at several community colleges across North Carolina.
+Apply Now for Summer 2022!

 There is no “one-size-fits-all” intervention therapy option for autistic children.
 Understanding what is offered and choosing what is best for your child and family can be challenging.
 Get the facts from experts at the Autism Society of NC, the Duke Center for Autism and Brain Development, and UNC TEACCH Autism Program to help you evaluate your options and make an informed decision that meets your needs.
 If you missed the live webinar, recorded versions – english & spanish are now available.